Circumstances when an independent commissioner must be used

 - a person is accredited (if it gives authority to one person)

-- the chairperson is accredited (if it gives authority to a group of persons that has a chairperson)
+- everyone in the group, including the chairperson, are accredited; unless there are exceptional circumstances that don’t provide the time or opportunity to ensure that everyone is accredited but the chairperson must be accredited (if it gives authority to a group of persons that has a chairperson)

 Councils need to ensure that:

 - the people they wish to appoint as sole commissioners or chairpersons hold a current certificate under the Making Good Decisions programme

 - independent commissioners they wish to appoint as panel members hold a current certificate